 A gritty, two-way forward who battled through early career uncertainty to become a vital, Stanley Cup-winning piece of the Detroit Red Wings dynasty.

-Daniel Cleary's hockey story is one of resilience and reinvention.
-Drafted in the first round, his early years were a nomadic struggle through multiple NHL teams, his offensive promise flickering but inconsistent.
-His career found its purpose when he landed in Detroit, a team built on skill and structure.
-Under coach Mike Babcock, Cleary transformed himself into a relentless, defensively responsible winger, a perfect complementary piece for stars like Pavel Datsyuk and Henrik Zetterberg.
-His hard-nosed play along the boards and knack for timely goals culminated in 2008, when he became the first Newfoundland-born player to have his name engraved on the Stanley Cup.
-That championship cemented his identity as a Red Wing, a player who carved out an 11-year tenure in Detroit not with flash, but with unwavering work ethic and hockey intelligence, eventually moving into the team's front office after hanging up his skates.
+Daniel Cleary became the first Newfoundland-born player to have his name engraved on the Stanley Cup in 2008.
+Drafted in the first round, he spent his early years wandering through multiple NHL teams, his offensive promise flickering inconsistently.
+His career found purpose in Detroit, a team built on skill and structure.
+Under coach Mike Babcock, Cleary transformed into a relentless, defensively responsible winger who complemented stars like Pavel Datsyuk and Henrik Zetterberg.
+His hard-nosed play along the boards and knack for timely goals defined his game.
+That championship identity stuck: Cleary carved out an 11-year tenure in Detroit not with flash but with unwavering work ethic and hockey intelligence.
+After hanging up his skates, he moved into the team's front office.

 1965–1980